 Professor Jane Cummings’ blog reflects her work with Bren McInerney, a local community volunteer, and provides wonderful examples of how organisations and communities are actively working together to break down boundaries and provide seamless health services within the local community in Gloucestershire.

-In this blog, Professor Cummings highlights how Leading Change, Adding Value framework supports the drive to care for people, closer to home.
+In this blog, Professor Cummings highlights how the Leading Change, Adding Value framework supports the drive to care for people, closer to home.

 The Hot Potato Project – Leading Change, Adding Value case study.